All photos Copyright Rob O'Brien 2008, 2009 & 2012

 The glistening QUEEN MARY perhaps on a day before officially opening as evident by the 'Hotel Queen Mary' entrance sign not yet installed.
 Authors collection

 At the aft end of the Promenade Deck is the former Cabin Class Smoking Room.
-Now called the Royal Salon, this view looking forward reveals Howard Wadsworth 'Dressed Overall at Quay'.
+Now called the Royal Salon, this view looking forward reveals Edward Wadsworth 'Dressed Overall at Quay'.

-Rising to a height of 22 feet, the room also features 'The Sea,' also by Howard Wadsworth- is directly across from its counterpart. and likewise, is surrounded by dark oaks and walnuts.
+Rising to a height of 22 feet, the room also features 'The Sea,' also by Edward Wadsworth- is directly across from its counterpart. and likewise, is surrounded by dark oaks and walnuts.

 It is June 1, 1936 and the QUEEN MARY makes her triumphant maiden voyage arrival into New York Harbor, and greeted by one of the harbors great welcomes, complete with a small fleet of boats, ferries, tugboats and pleasure craft.
 Authors collection